haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 Very awesome plugin for vim.
 Which help us to search the files very quickly.
 Actually to get better speed it was implemented in C. To install this plugin you need one extra compilation of this plugin because of C code.
-Don't wary I explained this in the last section.
+Don't wary I explained this in the setup section.

 .. image:: images/command-t.jpg
     :width: 100%

 Once we enabled this plugin you can see the search list using your `<leader> + t`.
 I'm using my leader key as **,**, so for me it looks like `,t` (comma + t).
 Normally the leader key is '\'.
+You can change this in .vimrc file.

-Actually the leader key providers a extension to use all the keys in the keyboard as your own shortcuts.
+Actually the leader key provides a extension to use all the keys in the keyboard as your own shortcuts.
 This leader key is activated in the normal mode of the vim.

-Command-t also list the all opened buffers by `,b`, and it also list the vim jumplist
+Command-t also list the all opened buffers by `,b`, and it also list the vim jump list.

 Back to `Topics`_